-Fiona is a registered architect with a specialisation in learning environments.
-She has previously worked as an exhibition designer within leading cultural institutions including The Museum of Arts and Applied Sciences (MAAS), The Australian Museum and The Museum of Wellington City and Sea in New Zealand.
-She is a Practice Director at BVN Architecture in Sydney where her focus is on schools and GLAM (Galleries, Libraries, Archives and Museum) sector projects.
-Core to her role is optimising learning opportunities through design, and interpreting and bridging understanding between educators and architectural teams.
+Fiona is a registered architect, exhibition designer, and PhD candidate at the University of Melbourne with a specialisation in learning environments.
+She has previously worked within leading cultural institutions including The Museum of Arts and Applied Sciences (MAAS), The Australian Museum and The Museum of Wellington City and Sea in New Zealand.
+She is a Studio Director at Hayball in Sydney where her focus is on schools and GLAM (Galleries, Libraries, Archives and Museum) sector projects.
+Core to her role is bridging understanding between clients, educators and design teams to enhance learning opportunities through design.

 Bhim S, Sobel L and Young F. 2015.
 Evolving Learning Space Typologies: In learning, workplace and other contexts.